 Doggie Dash & Dawdle

-The Animal Humane of New Mexico raises funds with this annual event, held at Balloon Fiesta Park.
+The Animal Humane of New Mexico raises funds with its annual Doggie Dash & Dawdle, held at Balloon Fiesta Park.
 In addition to running or walking with your dog, there is a pet carnival, shopping, and the chance to adopt a pet if you don't have one.
 Register individually or as a team, to help homeless pets.
 Run a 5K or dawdle a two-mile walk with your four-legged friends.
 There will be food, entertainment, and vendors throughout the day.

 Dia de los Muertos